-The following sequence executes an operator o which is supposed to take two arguments and return three results; it ensures that o does not pop additional values from the stack and that it returns exactly three results: 2 MARK o DO 3 UNMARK
+The following sequence executes an operator o which is supposed to take two arguments and return three results; it ensures that o does not pop additional values from the stack and that it returns exactly three results: 2 MARK o DO 3 UNMARK where m is a matching Mark, i.e., one pushed by a MARK in the same context.
+The only effect is to count the number of values above m on the stack and push this count.
+The values and m are unaffected.

-$\langle m: Mark \rangle UNMARKO \rightarrow \langle \rangle$
+$\langle m: Mark \rangle \cup MARK 0 \rightarrow \langle \rangle$ where execution of this operator has no effect on the state or output.